14 Frugal Living Tips with a Big Impact

 - Test out the Mint app versus Personal Capital and see which helps me save more money by keeping better track of it!

-- Try creating your own frugal cleaning hacks to save money on cleaning supplies while sparing your family from unwanted chemicals
+- Try using frugal cleaning hacks to save money on cleaning supplies while sparing your family from unwanted chemicals.

-Do you have any budgeting tips or tricks up your sleeve?
+Do you have any great frugal living tips with a big impact or tricks up your sleeve?
 Share them below!